stakwork/sphinx-key/sphinx-key/README.md

 espflash --monitor $FLASHPORT target/riscv32imc-esp-espidf/debug/tiny-esp32
 ```
 - This flashes the program onto the dev board, and then monitors the logs as soon as the program starts to run.
 By the end of execution, you should see a little `Hello World` log on your screen.
-- You are now ready to build, flash, and run the signer :)
+- Do a `ctrl-c` to quit the monitor.
+You are now ready to build, flash, and run the signer :)

 ### Signer

 - `cd ~`
 - `git clone https://github.com/stakwork/sphinx-key.git`
 - `cd sphinx-key/sphinx-key`
+- `export CFLAGS=-fno-pic`
+- `export CC=$HOME/tiny-esp32/.embuild/espressif/tools/riscv32-esp-elf/*/riscv32-esp-elf/bin/riscv32-esp-elf-gcc`
+- `cargo build`.
+You are now building the sphinx-key signer!
 - `virtualenv venv`
 - `source venv/bin/activate`
 - `pip3 install --upgrade pip`
 - `pip3 install esptool`
-- `export CFLAGS=-fno-pic`
-- `export CC=$HOME/tiny-esp32/.embuild/espressif/tools/riscv32-esp-elf/*/riscv32-esp-elf/bin/riscv32-esp-elf-gcc`
-- `cargo build`.
-You are now building the sphinx-key signer!
 - `esptool.py --chip esp32-c3 elf2image target/riscv32imc-esp-espidf/debug/sphinx-key`

 Now flash the software onto the dev board using this command: